Dr. Stephen Ahern

 Phone: (902) 585-1517

-Research Interests: British literature of the long eighteenth century; history and theory of the novel; cultural theory; history of emotions and affect theory; pedagogies of reading and writing.
+Research Interests: British literature of the long eighteenth century; history and theory of the novel; cultural theory; affect theory and history of emotions.

 As Acting Director of the Centre for the Study of Ethnocultural Diversity (ACSED), Professor Ahern works to foster interdisciplinary research on the Acadia campus and in the wider community.
 He was lead organizer of an International Workshop on migration issues hosted by ACSED in 2010.
 Funded by the Social Sciences and Humanities Research Council of Canada, this event brought together scholars from many countries to discuss the pressing need for comparative perspectives on both external and internal migration of populations.
 A lasting outcome of this meeting is the essay collection Migration, Globalization, and the State (Palgrave 2013), to which Professor Ahern contributed a lead article on the rhetoric of sentimental humanitarianism and the legacies of forced migration.